Summerduck/macbook_low_battery_warning_notification/README.md

 5. The script will now run every 5 minutes and send notifications based on the specified thresholds.
 You can adjust the cron schedule as needed.
 To change the schedule, modify the `*/5` part of the cron job entry.
 For example, `*/10` will run the script every 10 minutes.

 4. Save and exit the crontab editor.

+For more information on using cron jobs, refer to the [Cron Jobs Guide](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/).

+### Using vi or vim Editor for crontab -e

 ## Files Description